-Camera View allows you to set one of three unique flight modes for your Mavic Mini: Position, Sport, or CineSmooth mode.
-Let’s take a closer look at how these modes work and the way they affect your aircraft’s performance.
+Camera View allows the drone pilot to set one of three unique flight modes for your Mavic Mini or Mavic Air 2: Position, Sport, or CineSmooth mode.
+Let’s take a closer look at how these modes work and the way they affect your drone’s performance.

-Sport mode is designed for flying your aircraft with maximum speed and maneuverability.
-As a result, you won’t be able to access any of Mavic Mini’s QuickShots when operating in Sport mode.
+Sport mode is designed for flying your drone with maximum speed and maneuverability.
+As a result, you won’t be able to access any of Mavic Mini or Mavic Air 2’s QuickShots when operating in Sport mode.
 Users tend to use this mode for traveling quickly to points of interest for shooting photos and video.
 Make sure you use only use this mode in a safe, open area to experience just how fast you can fly!